Mount Ulla Township, Rowan County, North Carolina: History

 German Lutherans started one of the first area subscription schools in 1872 soon as the congregation of St.Luke's Lutheran Church formed in 1869.
-A parochial school was built in 1880 and St. Luke’s provided a school for the community until 1897 when it closed due to public schools moving into the area.
+A parochial school was built in 1880 and St. Luke's provided a school for the community until 1897 when it closed due to public schools moving into the area.

 Between the years of 1881 and 1924 the public county schools in the area were the worst in the state.
 Many schools had only two rooms, often not fit for school use.
 Mount Ulla had a public school in 1918.
 In 1924 John H.Cook of the Greensboro Woman's College recommended improvements in public school buildings, increasing their size to not less than eight rooms.
-Mount Ulla was on the list of communities to improve its public Mount Ulla Elementary School was accredited in 1937.
+Mount Ulla was on the list of communities to improve its public school.
+Mount Ulla Elementary School was accredited in 1937.
 Mount Ulla High School was accredited in 1927.
 A segrated unaccredited Negro school operated at Bear Poplar.
 Public schools integrated in 1961 and by the mid-1960s Bear Poplar school for Blacks stopped its operation.

 Fire departments

 As the roads in the rural farmland of Mount Ulla improved and the density of population grew, the need for organized fire protection arose.
 In 1953 Mount Ulla and Bear Poplar saw the opening of their first volunteer fire department.
 In 1956 Centenary Volunteer Fire Department (VFD) opened to serve the community.
 In 2001 Mount Ulla-Bear Poplar Volunteer Fire Department merged with Centenary VFD to form class 5 West Rowan Volunteer Fire Department.
 It consists of four fire stations - Centenary, Bear Poplar, Mount Ulla, and Miranda - covering the area of 49 square miles of rural homes and farmland with approximately 3,000 people living in the district.

-West Rowan Fire Department is a volunteer non-profit entity governed by the Board of Directors.
+West Rowan Fire Department is a volunteer non-profit entity governed by the board of directors.
 Like all Rowan fire department, it is funded through fire taxes.
 In the last decades the number of calls steadily increased, requiring more volunteers, effort, time, and money to keep volunteer departments in operation.

 In the late 1980s Rowan Emergency Medical Services (EMS) started Medical Responder Program that trains and certifies firefighter teams to respond to medical emergencies when EMS is called.
-At present as of 2018 over fifty percent of calls for West Road VFD are medical emergencies.
+At present as of 2018 over fifty percent of calls for West Rowan VFD are medical emergencies.
 Medical emergencies account for the rise in overall response rates.